How to generate buzz, momentum, and sales activity when launching new communities

 These struggles can vary from one community to another, but you’ve probably experienced them at some point.
 It doesn’t have to be this way.
 Every past misstep can be avoided in the future if you have a process to build on.
 Start by documenting.
 Writing the process down will allow you to apply and adapt it based on your experiences.

-The Presale Without Fail process shown in the diagram above has helped many builders and developers around the country since I first published it seven years ago.
+The Presale Without Fail process shown in the diagram below has helped many builders and developers around the country since I first published it seven years ago.
 It was recently used to drive $45 million in sales volume during the opening weekend of a brand-new community in Virginia in late 2017.

 Land secured: As soon as you have a signed land contract, install signage with basic information: product type, municipality, and school district.
 Don’t yet communicate pricing or timing.
 Signage should drive people to your website so they join a VIP list to stay informed ahead of the general public.